Jun

 A: I can appreciate that after reading some of my posts, you might think that we have no “life”.
 We don’t spend money on the things that most Americans take for granted like shopping mall trips and eating out at restaurants, so it may seem that we just sit around and do nothing.
 The truth is we have lots of fun.

 We have lived on two incomes in the past and enjoyed lots of new clothes, many restaurant meals and other entertainment.
-It was fun to spend more money, but the stress of balancing two full time jobs, school, household responsibilities, health issues and my son’s Aspergers (autism spectrum disorder) far outweighed the “fun”.
+It was fun to spend more money, but the stress of balancing two full time jobs, school, household responsibilities as well as the health issues suffered by my son and oldest daughter, far outweighed the “fun”.
 We were a disconnected, stressed out family.

 Now that we have a lower income our fun consists of eating dessert or ice cream out rather than a full meal, attending free concerts, having a picnic in a local park, seeing movies at the dollar theater, hanging out at local festivals and family friendly events (like our city’s upcoming Fourth of July Fireworks Display) and having dinner with friends in our home or theirs.